Discounts and Exemptions

 - a job related dwelling occupied by a person who is the owner or a tenant of a dwelling elsewhere which is their sole or main residence

-- a dwelling undergoing major repairs or reconstruction for the 6 month period from the date of purchase by the liable person
+- a dwelling undergoing major repairs or reconstruction for the six month period from the date of purchase by the liable person (This can be extended up to two years in some cases)

 A disabled person lives in my house, can I get a reduction in Council Tax?